camilo-v/flint/README.md

 ## How To Get Started

-- [Download the Code][6] and follow the instructions on how to create an EMR cluster, setup the streaming source, and start Flint.
+- [Download the Code][6] and [follow the instructions][7] on how to create an EMR cluster, setup the streaming source, and start Flint.
+- Detailed instructions, as well as a manual and reference, can be found at the [project’s website][8].

 ## Communication